Belgium's EU nominee still embroiled in legal feud

 The ongoing feud threatens to cast a shadow over Reynders' European Parliament hearing on Wednesday.

-The judicial merry-go-round also threatens to make Belgium's justice system look bad at a time when Reynders is meant to enforce EU standards in places such as Hungary and Poland.
+The judicial merry-go-round also threatens to make Belgium's justice system look bad at a time when Reynders is meant to enforce EU rule of law in places such as Hungary and Poland.

 For his part, Ullens' solicitor, Alexis Deswaef, hinted that the Brussels prosecutors' office had taken a political decision to shut down the case.